-If you are 65 and older or care about someone who is, ICN has an exciting opportunity for you to add your voice to Alberta Health Service’s (AHS) strategic planning.
+If you are 65 and older or care about someone who is, we have an exciting opportunity for you to add your voice to Alberta Health Service’s (AHS) strategic planning.
 We want to listen and learn from your experiences when it comes to older adults’ health, well-being and independence.
-Together, we’ll talk about what’s critical to live and age well.
+Together, we’ll talk about what’s critical to living and aging well.

 ICN will be hosting individual interviews and guided group conversations to learn about your experiences as older adults or as the care partner of an older adult.
 Participating will take two to five hours of your time, depending on what portions of the process you choose to be involved in.